 Meet the Artistic Director

-Most recently, Gorman was selected as Local Motion Project's Artist in Residence and for Dance Place's inaugural Dance and Disability residency.
-During the Dance Place residency, Gorman partnered with Art Enables, a nonprofit that provides resources for artists with disabilities, to connect with and compensate other artists with disabilities for sharing their feedback on a new piece titled Between Myself.
-Inspired by a series of near-death experiences, terrible first dates, and childhood diary musings, Between Myself is a one-person show that explores the psychological journey of coming to grips with queerness, disability, and the corporate world.
+Most recently, Max’s work Veritas was part of the 2023 Atlas INTERSECTIONS Festival and Washington City Paper says that the work “boldly explores technology’s downsides.”
+In 2022, Max was Local Motion Project’s Artist in Residence and selected for Dance Place’s inaugural Dance and Disability residency.
+During the Dance Place residency, she partnered with Art Enables, a nonprofit that provides resources for artists with disabilities, to connect with and compensate other artists with disabilities for sharing their feedback on a new piece.

 In 2021, GRIDLOCK was commissioned by Joe’s Movement Emporium to present Veritas.
 Through interactive technology and misinformation, Veritas mirrors how voyeurism, escapism, and sensationalism influence understandings of truth in everyday life.
 In 2019, Max’s self-produced and sold-out show ADDICT raised more than $4,000 for a new homeless shelter in Baltimore, specifically serving women affected by addiction.
 An ADDICT excerpt was voted Audience Favorite in the Ascending Choreographer’s Festival.